This is for:Developer

 to what extent does the view/purchase of a product indicate the likelihood of viewing/purchasing a different product?

 Let’s look at an example.
-By analyzing product views, we have calculated the likelihood of products being viewed together:
+By analyzing product views, we’ve calculated the likelihood of products being viewed together:

 Taken a step further, Visitor A now views Product G. We now know 2 products that Visitor A has viewed.
 So, given that the visitor has viewed Product B and G, what should we recommend?